 General Education Data Collection for WSSU Student Learning Outcomes

 Winston-Salem State University has seven student learning outcomes: Critical Reading, Critical Thinking, Information Literacy, Oral Communication, Quantitative Literacy, Scientific Literacy, and Written Communication.
 The WSSU student learning outcomes are assessed through the general education curriculum and at the major-level.
 Data for general education courses are submitted through an online survey while major-level data are stored in TracDat.

 Each semester, instructors who teach general education courses are asked to report data on the assignment/artifact they used to assess the student learning outcome in their course(s).
 The data will be collected through an online survey.
-The fall 2016 data collection period will begin mid-semester.
+The spring 2017 data collection period is now open.

-For the fall 2016 semester, there will be one survey link.
+For the spring 2017 semester, there will be one survey link.
 If you taught more than one class with the same student learning outcome, you should access the link multiple times and report data separately for each unique Course Prefix/Subject Code, Course Number and Section Number (e.g., BIO 1300-01) combination.

 To determine if any of your courses were designated as general education, please refer to the current semester's general education course list.
 Then, click the link below to complete the survey.

 - The link can be accessed multiple times.